stephgl07/culqi-backend-2024/README.md

 ## 🏗️ CI/CD

 Pipeline is configured on the root path of the repository.
 It is executed when making a push to the "main" branch.

-You can test the deployment result here! => [https://project-getcomms-api.azurewebsites.net/api](https://project-getcomms-api.azurewebsites.net/api)
+The main pipeline executes the unit test and then starts the deployment to AWS EKS by creating and pushing an image to AWS ECR first.

 ## 🛠️ Built With